gavinmdouglas/gavinmdouglas.github.io/pages/linux_intro/linux_quiz.md

-**This is a copy of the Linux quiz written for the Microbiome Helper wiki.
+**This is a copy of the Linux quiz written for the Microbiome Helper wiki (see: https://github.com/LangilleLab/microbiome_helper/wiki/Introductory-Linux-Quiz).
 It's posted here as well just as a backup.**

 __Author:__ Gavin Douglas